16 Fun Things to do in Nairobi during Lockdown

 Have a picnic in the beautiful outdoors as you enjoy a quiet escape in nature.
 Karura, Arboretum, Uhuru Park, City Park, Uhuru Gardens, and Oloolua are all affordable places you can go to to escape busy city life.
 Check this post for more details.
 Arboretum charges shs 50, so take advantage of the low prices.

-For people living in Kiambu, you can visit Paradise Lost.
+For people living in Kiambu, you can visit Paradise Lost or Paradise Gardens.

 - Go on a morning jog/walk with your friends at Karura Forest